fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 1. A crisp recap of the project direction: Restate the problem, target users/tasks, and your planned contribution (system/algorithm/interaction/workflow).
 2. Working data + infrastructure: You should have data access confirmed and a functioning pipeline.
-3. A functional prototype (not slides-only): At minimum, a working end-to-end “vertical slice” that supports one core task on real data.
+3. A functional prototype (not slides-only): At minimum, a working end-to-end "vertical slice" that supports one core task on real data.
 4. Intermediate results that inform decisions: For example, performance measurements, early design iterations, baseline comparisons, ablation results, pilot user feedback, or a case study walkthrough.
 5. A revised plan based on what you learned: What changed since M1?
 What’s the new scope, risks, and next steps?